Jelmerro/carafe/README.md

 Shortcuts won't be automatically deleted when a carafe is deleted.

+#### Log

+Example usage of log for a Steam carafe looks like this:

+`carafe steam log`

+This will show the output of the last wine, winetricks or winecfg command.
+It simply reads and prints the file that is stored at `~/.carafe/<carafe_name>/log`.

 #### Regedit

 Example usage of regedit for a Steam carafe looks like this: